Uberspace/lab/source/guide_openproject.rst

 Download OpenProject and install packages
 -----------------------------------------

 In this example, we use the "community edition" of OpenProject, which comes with some common plugins included.
-If you prefer to install plain OpenProject without any plugins, replace the url below by ``https://github.com/opf/openproject.git``.
+If you prefer to install a plain OpenProject without any plugins, replace the URL below with ``https://github.com/opf/openproject.git``.

 .. code-block:: console
     :emphasize-lines: 2